ViralTexts/gtr-clusters/clusters/18580506-sn97065088-PrintersEpitaph.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+e?”’

+~ Ah!” said Pat, ‘‘that’s your question—can you an-
+swe. it Yourself? ’

+Ye Frogge.—The editor of the Savannah Georgian re-
+cently saw a frog entombed in achunk of ice, which came
+to lite when thawed out.
+Thereupon, our cotemporary
+furnishes the following, touching the natural history of
+this interesting creature:

+Ye frogge is one amphybyous animal with foure feete,
-hout ever a taile.
+&amp; nayked boddie, aud wythout ever a taile.
 He hath a
 hoarse voyce, and loveyth much to use it on ye summer
 nights.
 Ue {s remarkable for graceful swymming with
 rapidnesse, and for taking verrie largs leapps on ye lande.